 Best Things To Do In Thun

 Here are the places I think worth visiting while in Thun.

 I arranged the list according to where they are.
-We will start at the destinations on the west of the Aare River.
-Then we’ll proceed to the heart of the town, at the east of the river.
-The last places we’ll discuss are located on the northern shores of Lake Thunersee, slightly away from Thun town center.
+I’ll start at the destinations on the west of the Aare River.
+Then, to the heart of the town, east of the river.
+The last places I’ll discuss are located on the northern shores of Lake Thun, a few-minute bus ride from the town center.

-We begin our discovery of the places in Thun with an appetizer… A glimpse of the past, frozen in time.
+Let’s begin the discovery of the places in Thun with an appetizer… A glimpse of the past, frozen in time.
 Visiting the Thun Panorama is a thing to do in Thun that you must not miss!

 Where is Thun Panorama or Wocher Panorama?

-In a small building in Schadau Park near the shores of Lake Thun, west of River Aare, we can find the first panorama in Switzerland and the panorama in the world.
+In a small building in Schadau Park near the shores of Lake Thun, west of River Aare, you can find the first panorama in Switzerland and the panorama in the world.

-Going here takes only 15 minutes of walk southeast from the Thun Train Station.
+Going here takes only 15 minutes of walking southeast of the Thun Train Station.
 You can also catch bus #1 from the train station and drop by Schloss Schadau station.
 The whole bus route takes 10 minutes.
 See this Google Map Route for your convenience.

 What’s Thun Panorama all about?